lewisnyman/lewisnyman.co.uk/src/_posts/2015-07-02-increase-your-chances-of-speaking-at-drupalcon-with-english-session-recording.md

 ---
 layout: post
 title: Increase your chances of speaking at Drupalcon with an english session recording.
-tags: 100 words, Drupal, Drupalcon, note
+tags:
+  - 100 words
+  - Drupal
+  - Drupalcon
+  - note
 ---

 Today I was replying to a request for feedback for a rejected DrupalCon session submission in the frontend track.